 In addition, it is one of the most stable and compliant “offshore” financial centers with a very solid and large financial sector.
 The Cayman Islands Monetary Authority (CIMA) is globally recognized for its effective and transparent regulatory environment, meeting or exceeding international standards with its stringent regulations against anti-money laundering and terrorist financing.

 The Caymans is the number one jurisdiction with regard to offshore funds.
-A variety of fund structures and a light-touch regulation have led to more than two thirds of offshore funds worldwide to be domiciled in Cayman.
-Cayman is also the second largest captive insurance center and an an important global player in structured finance.
+A variety of fund structures and a light-touch regulation have led to more than two-thirds of offshore funds worldwide to be domiciled in Cayman.
+Cayman is also the second largest captive insurance center and an important global player in structured finance.

 If you are setting up an offshore investment-related or financial and insurance services business, whether an investment fund, fund manager, fund administrator, broker-dealer, a bank or even a special purpose vehicle for certain structured finance transactions, among others, you might consider the Cayman Islands as your headquarters.

-Furthermore, the Cayman Islands has a variety of structures available such as company limited by shares or by guarantee, pass-through limited liability companies, limited partnerships, limited liability partnerships, trusts, STAR Trusts or foundation companies to fulfill your specific business structuring and governance requirements.
+Furthermore, the Cayman Islands has a variety of structures available, such as companies limited by shares or by guarantee, pass-through limited liability companies, limited partnerships, limited liability partnerships, trusts, STAR Trusts or foundation companies to fulfill your specific business structuring and governance requirements.

 Global Business in Panama

-Although its reputation was somewhat harmed due to the ‘Panama Papers’, Panama is one of the largest international distribution and free trade centers worldwide and the most popular jurisdiction for offshore foundations.
+Although its reputation was somewhat harmed due to the ‘Panama Papers’, Panama remains one of the largest international distribution and free trade centers worldwide, and the most popular jurisdiction for offshore foundations.

 The most common commercial entity in Panama is the corporation, known as Sociedad Anónima (S.A.).